ebortsov/github-quick-ssh-connection/README.md

 # github-quick-ssh-connection
-I often forgot how to connect git and github with ssh, so I made this very short guide
+I often forget how to connect git and github with ssh, so I made this very short guide

 # Quick connection to github
 1. Check if folder `~/.ssh` exists.
 Delete all files in this folder if this folder exists.